Site Look-and-Feel Customization

-Community Builder enables you to create a community with your desired brand identity, look and feel, and site structure by providing control over the community’s components, themes, and pages, and its settings for general properties, themes, and SEO.
+Experience Builder enables you to create a Salesforce Experience Cloud site with your desired brand identity, look and feel, and site structure by providing control over the site’s components, themes, and pages, and its settings for general properties, themes, and SEO.

 In the Anypoint API Community Manager control panel, the Community Builder link opens your site for editing.
 With Community Builder you can edit each page in your community, create new pages, and add and edit the components in each page.